kevin4work/fortisandbox-java-client/README.md

 ### Use in your project

-- Build the project first
+- Build this project first
 - Add target/fortisandbox-1.0-SNAPSHOT.jar in your project